top of page

 It does not matter where we are, on a big stage, on the street or in a forest for example.
 In the end, production values mean very little to me.
 Before I start any production, I always ask myself these questions, again and again: "to who? / where? / why? / why now?"

-I've studied film before falling in love with the performing arts.
+I studied film before falling in love with the performing arts.
 If there is something I have learned from working with a camera and mic it's the core difference between an authentic real-time moment and a recording.
 During my lifetime, screens have invaded almost every possible space in the society I live in.
-First, it was speakers and music, then came screens and moving images.
-Performing arts, theater, live art, live music are all things that give us "something else".
+First, there were speakers and music, then screens and moving images came.
+Performing arts, theater, live art, and live music are all things that give us "something else".

-Lately, the most interesting thing for me has been and is: what really happens between people, between objects and people, between sound and people, between light and people, between spaces and people and so on.
+Lately, the most interesting thing for me has been and is: what really happens between people, between objects and people, between sound and people, between light and people, between spaces and people, and so on.
 You never know it before you try.
-Endless exploration and organizing the findings feel like travelling through an ocean or a vast forest.
+Endless exploration and organizing the findings feel like traveling through an ocean or a vast forest.

 Background

 I studied filmmaking during the turning of millennia.
 Already entering film school I had fallen in love with the stage, with theater.
-I was never an amateur theater maker.
+I was never an amateur theatermaker though.
 My first stage job was at an international theater festival as a production assistant.
 I saw many interesting theater pieces from inside and that left a mark on me.

 After graduating from film school I mostly worked as an editing and screenwriting teacher but also founded a theater company: Grus Grus Teatteri.
 A great influence for me was working in Compagnie Scènes, a French artistic ensemble based in Lyon.
 They combine theater, performance, and film.
 They gave me more courage to follow my own path.